freeCodeCamp/devdocs/CONTRIBUTING.md

 6. When it makes sense, squash your commits into a single commit.
 7. Describe all your changes in the commit message and/or pull request.

-## Contributing new docs
+## Contributing new documentations

-**Note:** there is currently no documentation on how to create a scraper/documentation.
-I'm working on it.
+See the [wiki](https://github.com/Thibaut/devdocs/wiki) to learn how to add new documentations.

 **Important:** in order to keep things fast and manageable, only the documentation of popular open source projects will be accepted into DevDocs.
 As more projects find their way in, the required level of popularity will gradually decrease.
 Additionally, the documentation's license must permit alteration, redistribution, and commercial use of the work.
 Software vendors that wish to add commercial software documentation to DevDocs may contact me privately.